ibm-cloud-docs/vpc/user-access-to-dedicated-hosts-and-groups.md

 | Name  | Specify a unique, meaningful name for your volume, for example, 'my-data-volume' You can later edit the name if you want.
 Volume names must be unique the entire VPC infrastructure. |
 | Size | Enter a volume size in GBs.
 Volume sizes can be between 10 GB and 2 TBs. |
 | Encryption | Encryption with IBM-managed keys is enabled by default on all volumes.
 You can also choose **Customer Managed** and use your own encryption key.
 For more information about one-time set up procedure, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs). |
 {: caption="Table 2.
-Block storage volume values specified when provisioning an instance" caption-side="bottom"}
+Block Storage volume values specified when provisioning an instance" caption-side="bottom"}

 A Block Storage volume is created and attached to the virtual server instance.
 On the instance details page, the **Attached Block Storage volumes** list is updated to show the new volume.